nei7/httyped/README.md

 <h1 align="center">📑 Httyped</h1>
-<p align="center">A cli tool that can generate typescript types from http request</p>
+<p align="center">A cli tool and vscode extension that can generate typescript types from http request</p>

 ## Usage